Skip to main content

 Project details

-At the subnational level, SCALA supported the development of a Public Policy for Integrated Climate Change Management in the State of Cundinamarca 2023–2050, which was approved and adopted in June 2023.
-This policy is linked to the Comprehensive National Climate Change Management Plan for the Agricultural Sector (PIGCCs) and the Nationally Determined Contribution (NDC).
-At the national level, SCALA is conducting a cost–benefit analysis for five prioritized value chains and developing a cost analysis and monitoring tool to support the implementation of adaptation and mitigation measures of the PIGCCs.
+At the sub-national level, SCALA supported the development of a public policy for the integrated management of climate change in the state of Cundinamarca 2023-2050, which was approved and adopted in June 2023, in line with the Nationally Determined Contribution (NDC).
+At the national level, SCALA is also conducting a cost-benefit analysis for five prioritized value chains and developing a cost analysis and monitoring tool to support the implementation of the PIGCCS-Agriculture adaptation and mitigation measures.

-The Programme also supported the Climate & Clean Air Coalition (CCAC) to mobilize US$ 75 000 to develop a nation roadmap focusing on alternatives to reduce the open burning of prioritized crops.
+The Programme also supported the Climate & Clean Air Coalition (CCAC) to mobilize USD 75 000 to develop a national roadmap focusing on alternatives to reduce the open burning of prioritized crops.

 Project videos